BrianMunteanResearch/KCTD5_MoSeq_Analysis/README.md

 # KCTD5_MoSeq_Analysis
-This repository contains code for the analysis of behavior performed with Keypoint-MoSeq in "KCTD5 tunes neuromodulatory signal decoding in striatal neurons necessary for motor function" [insert link to paper here].
+This repository contains code for the analysis of behavior performed with Keypoint-MoSeq in "KCTD5 tunes neuromodulatory signal decoding in striatal neurons necessary for motor function"

 ## What is This Repository?
 What this repository shows: